HouChenXD/chen_Anonoymize/README.md

 ## Usage
 1. Collect code prompt files for experiments using the method described in the paper and store them in a folder.
-2. For the dataset in `Data`, you can directly use these dataset.
+2. For the dataset in `Data`, you can directly use these datasets.
 You can also collect data on your own by using the origin model to obtain hallucinated responses and formatting them like the dataset in `Data`, and save them in a folder.

 3. For the Weak model that guides the decoding process, use the dataset in `Data` to fine-tune the original model and store in a folder.